 Once funding is identified, there are assumptions that can be made in terms of cost estimation and scheduling for different phases of a project.
 These assumptions typically vary depending on the size of the project.
 For instance, a large regional project typically requires more time for design and construction than a green street.
 Cost estimates of various phases of project planning, design, and construction can be based on a percentage of the estimated construction (CON) costs, and added to the CONS costs for an overall cost estimate for each project that includes all phases.
-An example distribution of costs for typical project phases is shown in Table 5-2.
+An example distribution of costs for typical project phases is shown in Table 5-2, referenced from the 5-year Capital Improvement Plan for City of Los Angeles.
+A similar approach was used in the development of the project concepts in Appendix C. Approaches to estimating costs and scheduling of project phases may differ according to each jurisdiction and internal processes for project planning.